camunda/portainer-templates/README.md

 # Portainer Templates

+There are two types of [Portainer](https://www.portainer.io/) templates:

+- type `stack`: the new type that uses [Docker stack](https://docs.docker.com/engine/swarm/stack-deploy/) under the hood and is better to use on Portainer
+- type `container`: the old type that can only start one container, **discouraged to use** except if the `stack` type is too limited (e.g. old DB2 and old MSSQL server containers need more priviliges that only the `container` type can provide)

-## How to create a new stack
+## How to create a new `stack` type template

-1. in `stacks`, duplicate the entry you want to duplicate, then make modifications like docker image etc.
+A `stack` type template consists of two things:

+1. a YAML file in the [Docker stack](https://docs.docker.com/engine/swarm/stack-deploy/) format that contains definitions like which container(s) to start on which ports, by our convention always named `docker-stack.yml` (to avoid [confusion with Docker Compose](https://vsupalov.com/difference-docker-compose-and-docker-stack/))
+2. an entry in the `new-stack-templates.json` that includes some metadata about the template and makes the Docker stack YAML file available in Portainer UI

+To create a new one:

+1. In the `stacks` directory create a new subdirectory with the name of your stack (please follow existing naming scheme) and create a new `docker-stack.yml` inside that subdirectory or duplicate an existing subdirectory and modify the included `docker-stack.yml` with different Docker image or ports etc.
-2. Edit the file `new-stack-templates.json`, copy & paste an old entry and make the modifications as required.
+2. Edit the file `new-stack-templates.json` to create or duplicate an entry and supply metadata as required, minimum is changed `title` and `description` fields (for Portainer UI) and the correct path in `stackfile` field!
-3. run `python3 generate-stack-templates.py` and cross your fingers - this will regenerate `stack-templates.json`
+3. Run `python3 generate-stack-templates.py` to regenerate the `stack-templates.json` which is the definitive file consumed by Portainer
-4. `git add .` all modified/new files to the index
+4. Create a new branch (e.g. use JIRA issue number), check in all modified/new files e.g. via `git add .`
-5. commit and push to a new branch and file a Pull Request
+5. Push the new commit and open a [Pull Request](https://github.com/camunda-ci/portainer-templates/pulls)